tokenspice/tokenspice/README.md

 **WARNING: this is WIP code.
 Prototype, not fully functional, etc. Keep your expectations low.
 But maybe parts are useful to some:)**

-# TokenSPICE : Token Simulator with Python or EVM agents
+# TokenSPICE : Token Simulator with EVM

 TokenSPICE can be used to help design, tune, and verify tokenized ecosystems in an overall Token Engineering (TE) flow.